rest-for-physics/rest-for-physics.github.io/rest-advanced/process-development.md

 Sometimes a complex analysis will require to include new algorithms for event reconstruction and/or event data conditioning, and/or complex observable calculations that require of the event data at a particular stage of the event data processing.
 Producing simple processes (including just the necessary to produce a specific action on the event data) will help on maintenance of existing processes, the connectivity between different processes and enhance the potential to build more diverse event data chains.

+We encourage new contributions to be pushed to the official [REST repositories](https://github.com/rest-for-physics) after having read our [contribution guide](https://github.com/rest-for-physics/framework/blob/master/CONTRIBUTING.md).
+It is important to understand that REST provides a way to publish [versioned code](../rest-basics/rest-versioning.md), so that any REST modified code producing publishable results should be uploaded/pushed to the repository in order to warranty the proper integrity and traceability of the data generated with REST.
+From time to time, a new [official REST release](http://doi.org/10.5281/zenodo.4528985) is tagged and users are encouraged to only use those version releases for public results.

 ### Creating a new process

 In order to create a new process inside REST-for-Physics framework or a REST-for-Physics library we have developed a macro to help on such task.
-Remember to name your processes using the prefix imposed by the library where you want to place your process (TODO. missing link to naming conventions and contribution).
+Remember to name your processes using the prefix imposed by the library where you want to place your process.

 For example, to generate a new process template for the REST-for-Physics raw library simply execute the following in your bash shell: